-31 See Appendix A (3) for a complete list of the Top 20 products.
+30 See Appendix A (3) for a complete list of the Top 20 products.

-32 Excluding sector 9.
+31 Excluding sector 9.

-to 30% in 2000.
-Among these Top 20 products, Graph (1) shows that non-resource-based-lowtech products account for the largest share of these imports, but non-resource-based-high-tech products and energy-related products also have significant shares.
+tech products account for the largest share of these imports, but non-resource-based-high-tech products and energy-related products also have significant shares.
 Therefore, excluding crude petroleum and other energy-related goods, there are no resource-based goods among the Top 20 products and high-tech products are proportionally much better represented at the top than in total world trade.
 The Top 100 products account for 45% of world imports, rising from 43% in 1996 to 49% in 2000.
 Again, Graph (2) shows that non-resource low-tech manufactures and non-resource high-tech manufactures account for most of the top 100's import value.
 Energy-related goods have a significant share, but resource-based-low-tech manufactures, agro-industrial and primary products account for a very small proportion of the total.